irrationalpie7/irrationalpie7.github.io/helper-scripts/README.md

 #### Using labels in Audacity
 1. (optional) Use "Analyze > Silence finder..." to try to find breaks between speaking roles--this adds a bunch of labels with label "S"
-2. Go through and remove extra labels/add missing ones (if you click the label track in audacity, then start playing, you can use alt + left/right arrow to jump to the next/previous label to make this process go faster)
+2. Go through and remove extra labels/add missing ones (you can use alt + left/right arrow to jump to the next/previous label to make this process go faster)
 3. Export the label track and copy the result to a spreadsheet
 4. Add a column to the spreadsheet that calculates the difference between consecutive label start times, then copy that column to the timing file.
     * If you go this route, it may be easier to leave notes to yourself in the spreadsheet, rather than putting them directly in timings.txt